Skip to main content

 Direction of Rotation

 The direction of rotation is crucial in determining whether the speed of the wheel is increasing or decreasing.
 In this problem, counterclockwise rotation is defined as positive, while clockwise is negative.
-The change in sign of the angular velocity from negative to positive indicates a point where the wheel transitions from decreasing to increasing speed, which is essential for analyzing the intervals of speed change.
+The change in angular velocity from negative to positive signifies a shift in direction, which affects the interpretation of speed changes during the specified time interval.

 Recommended video: